benkline/the-typescript-strikes-back/README.md

 ### Design Decisions
 I can see how observables and using custom typed classes as models are a better design pattern.
 I need to spend some time understanding how to write them correctly in order to use them in my code.

+There is only one large component, and a lot of commented out code - this is because it is still a work in progress - this would obviously not be a PR in a production setting.

 ### Future improvements
-Tests, CSS, Get it actually working :joy:
+Break the large components into much smaller components, more atomic/functional units.
+Tests, CSS...
+Get it actually working :joy:

 **This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.**